The Screenings Settings page allows you to manage the tools Checkr provides to streamline your background check process. Use this page to:

 Packages group Screenings, allowing you to create standardized background checks for different candidate pools.

-Use the Packages tab to search for existing or create new Packages.
+Use the Packages tab to search for existing Packages.

 To create Packages, contact Checkr Customer Support.
 Packages must be created and managed by Checkr employees.